Costont/EV-Analysis/README.md

 # EV Charge Stations
 # Overview

+  States and counties with more EV charging stations have more EV vehicles registered which can be assumed that there more EV purchases in those states and counties.

   EV charge station infrusture is key for EV cars sells growth and EV charge station profits.

     •	EV Charging Station radius